NHOrus/srwq-compilation/episode-04.md

 Seeing a chance, Arado dives in and slices the Raioh deeply just above the right eye, but the Camera just about remains on.
 You reach out to grab him, but he's way too fast...until you recall the arm weapons.

-"Plasma Leader!!"
+**"Plasma Leader!!"**

 Energy crackles around the Wuerger as a cage of lightning is formed around it.
 Arado has just enough time to gasp as he is roughly yanked back into your clutches.

-"This is what happens to those who defy me.
-Counter Break!!"
+"This is what happens to those who defy me. **Counter Break!!** "

 The Wuergers right leg is sheared off as your kick crushes most of the lower torso.
 Arado yells as he goes flipping end over end, heading towards the ground.

 Meanwhile, Ibis stands dumbfounded over a pile of broken weapons, as the Transforming Mech snaps the last of her Gespensts armament and head at Irm.
 The Assault Lander pumps out shot after shot, but the mech just doesn't get hit: It's like the pilot knows where the shells are going to go.

-"I'll end this madness once and for all!!
-T-Link Knuckle!!!!"
+"I'll end this madness once and for all!! **T-Link Knuckle!!!!** "

-300 tons of Assault Lander is roughly launched into the air by a mech less than a sixth of its wieght, and comes down on its top.
+300 tons of Assault Lander is roughly launched into the air by a mech less than a sixth of its weight, and comes down on its top.
 It would seem that this mech is even more impressive than it first appeared, since its able to give the laws of physics the finger.

 ---

-"Right, now for you Dai....Dai...Damn, I can't remember any of the evil Riders names...Dai-Crazy!"
+"Right, now for you Dai...
+Dai...
+Damn, I can't remember any of the evil Riders names...
+Dai-Crazy!"

-"I think not!
-Plasma Leader!!"
+"I think not! **Plasma Leader!!** "

 "N-not agaaiiin!"
 Arado squeals as you once again pull him into your clutches.
-Grabbing his mech, you wrap the comparitively tiny mech in a bear hug.
+Grabbing his mech, you wrap the comparatively tiny mech in a bear hug.

 "Don't come any closer, Mr. Hero, or I'll give Mr Flopsy a big hug, I'll squeeze him to my chest until the cotton comes out."